MSREnable/HandsFreeSoundJam/usage.md

 ### Presets

+Dwelling on the "Presets" button takes you to the preset screen.

 The various synths that power MSHFSJ have parameters that can be reconfigured to play different sounds and timbres through the use of presets.
 Hitting "+" or "-" will navigate through the presets.
 After each instrument label,